Remembering Bill Barrington MBE Chev.L.H

-Our long serving and much loved Verger, Bill, died peacefully last month in Peterborough.
+Our long serving and much loved Verger, Bill, died peacefully on 13th June in Peterborough.
 He had lived there with his daughter, Jane and her family, for the last eighteen months.

 Bill was one of the longest serving Vergers in the country.
 His first appointment was to St Peter's, Newton, in 1951.
 After serving in London for a number of years, he was appointed Verger of All Saints' by Canon Geoffrey Thomas in 1983.
 He worked faithfully in the parish until Christmas 2016, when he went to live with his family.